The School for the Deaf

 The Vocational School

-An integral part of the ministry to the Deaf is providing them with marketable skills that allow them to be productive adults.
-To that end, Isaiah 55 started the vocational school, Centro de Oficios Serdán, where Deaf teens and adults can learn welding, sewing, and carpentry.
-The program has also opened its doors to hearing adults from the surrounding neighborhood of Aquiles Serdán.
-Several small-scale manufacturing projects have also been completed by hearing and deaf participants in the vocational programs.
+An integral part of the ministry to the Deaf is teaching them marketable skills that help to prepare them for the future.
+To that end, Isaiah 55 started the vocational school, Centro de Oficios Serdán, where Deaf teens and adults can learn skills such as welding, sewing, and carpentry.
+The program expanded to include hearing adults from the surrounding neighborhood of Aquiles Serdán.
+The Centro workshop employees have completed a variety of small-scale manufacturing projects.

 The Community Center

-In Aquiles Serdán, the neighborhood immediately surrounding the mission, Isaiah 55 is working to develop a community centered on the worship of Jesus and equipped to provide for their families with honorable work.
-This neighborhood has long been the home of prostitution and drug trafficking.
-The community center is a safe and welcoming space where kids come to learn to read, do homework, study art and the use of computers, play sports and meet Jesus through Bible teaching and the love offered by the Christian volunteers.
-Annually Isaiah 55 hosts VBS and other festivals and parties open to the kids and their families.
+In Aquiles Serdán, the neighborhood immediately surrounding the mission, Isaiah 55 is working to develop a community centered on the worship of Jesus.
+In a neighborhood geographically located between the prostitution district and one of the largest city dumps, we seek to improve the educational opportunities of our neighbors and mirror the work of redemption we see in the gospel.
+The I55 community center is a safe and welcoming space where kids come to learn, hang out, create art, gain computer skills, play sports, and most importantly, meet Jesus through Bible teaching and the love offered by the Christian volunteers.
+Annually, Isaiah 55 hosts VBS and other festivals and parties open to the kids and their families.